DiscreteTom/batcave/README.md

 # Batcave

-Backup your files to AWS S3.
+Backup your PC files to AWS S3.

 ## Config